AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-II.md

         FBSDKCoreKit (= 17.0.0)
 ```

-What's happening here is that both the packages depend on different major versions of native `FBSDKCoreKit` CocoaPods (
+What's happening here is that both the packages depend on a different major versions of native `FBSDKCoreKit`
-The native facebook iOS SDK).
-Since flutter is only resolving the dart dependencies, it didn't even know about the
+CocoaPod (The native facebook iOS SDK).
+Since flutter is only resolving the dart dependencies, it didn't even know
-dependency conflict in the native packages.
-If a package updates the major versions of a native dependency in a
+about the dependency conflict in the native packages.
+If a package updates the major versions of a native dependency in
-minor/patch update, such issues will break your builds the next time you run `flutter pub upgrade`
+a minor/patch update, such issues may break your builds the next time you run `flutter pub upgrade`